cube3power/atsd/administration/migration/cluster.md

 java com.axibase.migration.admin.TableCloner --table_name=atsd_d
 ```

-If a custom table prefix is specifed in the `server.properties` file, for example it is set to 'atsd_custom_', change the `table_name` parameter accordingly:
+If a custom table prefix is specified in the `server.properties` file, for example it is set to 'atsd_custom_', change the `table_name` parameter accordingly:

 ```sh
 java com.axibase.migration.admin.TableCloner --table_name=atsd_custom_d